Anudorannador/python-executor/README.md

 ## Optional Packages (with `[full]`)

-Install with `uv tool install --with python-executor-mcp[full]` to get:
+Install with `uv tool install "/path/to/python-executor[full]"` to get:

 **AWS**: boto3
 **Security**: cryptography